hardy613/es6-notes/async-vs-sync.md

 let i = 0
 i += 1
 ```

-Instead of an error, we get the correct answer `1`, this is because the function
+Instead of an error, we get the correct answer `1`, this is because of the function
 that uses `console.log` is a parameter to the first WebAPI instruction
 `window.setTimeout`.
 The callback function is moved to the callback queue when
 the timer completes.
 Once the stack clears declaring and adding one
-to the variable our function is called and it is safe to use the variable.
+to the variable, our function is called and it is safe to use the variable.

 ## Starting with `callbacks`